fedenunez/playwright-angularjs-extensions/README.md

 import { expect, installAngularjsExtensions } from '@fedenunez/playwright-angularjs-extensions';

 test.beforeEach(async ({ page }) => {
-  // Install the extensions for the page object installAngularjsExtensions(page);
+  // Install the extensions for the page and locator objects installAngularjsExtensions(page);

   // Navigate to your AngularJS app